jontiefer/node-shopify-assignment/README.md

 Create a new file that does the following:

-Fetch all orders in the last year containing a variant with SKU `810007181677`.
+Fetch all orders in the last four years containing a variant with SKU `HBWIPE60DTC`.
 Write out the results in CSV format with `Order ID, First Name, Last Name, Email, Number of items, Date of order, Bundle ID, Fulfillment Status`.

 Bundle ID can be obtained within the properties of a line item on an order.
 The property name is `bundle_id`.